 In Davidson County, 2,875 black third graders take the TNReady exam.
 Only 153 scored advanced (five percent) in reading.
 In our neighboring suburb, Williamson County, one in three white children achieves advanced literacy.
 Today, we know that the roads to selective institutions, high-paying jobs, and future leadership all run through advanced literacy.
 For contrast, in Davidson County, 560 black third graders are suspended each year.
 The statistics are staggering.
 We believe our unique model can change them.

 While Nashville Classical is among the city’s smallest schools, we have had an enormous impact.
-In two years, we will enroll less than one percent of the city’s children of color.
+In six years, we will enroll less than five percent of the city’s children of color.
 However, our school can:

 - Enroll one in four of the city’s advanced, black third grader readers.

 - Increase the number of advanced, black third grade readers from 146 to 200.

 - Be one of five Nashville elementary schools whose diversity matches the district’s.

 - Achieve scores higher than 90 percent of the nation‘s children on standardized tests.

 - Be Nashville’s only school that both educates a plurality of high-need students and builds proficiency in foreign language and musical instruments.